Ligusticum scoticum

-Ligusticum scoticum, known as Scots lovage, or Scottish licorice-root, is a perennial flowering plant in the celery family Apiaceae (previously Umbelliferae) found near the coasts of northern Europe and north-eastern North America.
+Ligusticum scoticum, known as Scots lovage, or Scottish licorice-root, is a perennial flowering plant in the celery family, Apiaceae.
 It grows up to 60 cm tall and is found in rock crevices and cliff-top grassland.
 It is closely related to, and possibly conspecific with, Ligusticum hultenii from the coast of the northern Pacific Ocean.

+Scots lovage is found near the coasts of northern Europe and north-eastern North America.
 The plant is edible and contains the compound sotolon, which is also present in fenugreek.
 The leaves have a flavour similar to parsley or celery, while the seeds taste similar to fenugreek or cumin.

 Description

 Ligusticum scoticum is a herbaceous perennial plant which typically grows 15–60 cm tall.
 It has triangular, twice-ternate leaves, 5–20 cm long, with each lobe 2–5 cm long.
 The edges of the leaves may be toothed, lobed or serrated, and are typically either a paler green or magenta.
 The stem branches infrequently, and bears 2–5 inflorescences, each of which is a compound umbel 4–6 cm in diameter.
 There are typically 8–12 rays in both the primary and secondary umbels.
 Each individual flower is around 2 mm in diameter and greenish-white in colour The fruit are 4–6 mm long, with five prominent ridges on each carpel.

 Ligusticum scoticum tastes and smells like parsley or celery.